J. J. Hardy: 2017

 Hardy entered 2017 healthy and collected his first hit of the season on April 7.
 On April 12, he surpassed former teammate Matt Wieters on the Orioles all-time hit list and moved into 40th place.
 On April 16, he moved into 49th place for most runs scored in franchise history.
 He also tied Wieters for 38th on the all-time franchise leader board for career doubles.
 On April 20, he surpassed Wieters on the franchise leader board for career doubles with his 158th with the Orioles.

 On June 18, Hardy was struck on the wrist by a 94 mph fastball from St. Louis Cardinals pitcher Lance Lynn.
 It confirmed the next day that he had suffered a broken wrist and was placed on the 10-Day DL.
 He was moved to the 60-Day DL later in the year before returning to the Orioles in early September.
 He assumed the role of bench player after the emergence of Tim Beckham, who the Orioles had traded for earlier in the season.
 On September 24, the final home game of the year for the Orioles, Hardy collected two hits, including a homer, and received three standing ovations from the Orioles crowd in what was his last game as an Oriole at Camden Yards.
 On November 3, the Orioles declined Hardy's 2018 option.

 During his seven year tenure with the Orioles, Hardy played in 889 games, slashing .252/.293/.398 with a .690 OPS.
 He hit 107 home runs with the club and drove in 385 runs and played a crucial part in the Orioles quest to getting back to the postseason in 2012 for the first time in 14 years.
 He won three Gold Glove awards, earned a Silver Slugger and made an All-Star Game appearance as a starter in 2013.

 Personal life

 Hardy's father was a professional tennis player, and his mother was a professional golfer.
 Hardy's brother, Logan, was with the U.S. Army's 75th Field Artillery Brigade, a unit among the first to Baghdad in March 2003 during Operation Iraqi Freedom.

+An avid woodworker, Hardy built a custom Lou Gehrig-themed guitar in collaboration with musician Gary Rossington of Lynyrd Skynyrd, which was donated to a nonprofit organization.
+The project was documented in a 2019 feature by The Athletic.

 Hardy married former University of Arizona softball player Adrienne Acton on December 7, 2013.
 They have two sons together and reside in Chandler, Arizona, and also own a ranch in Montana.